Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide-WindowsAzure-ServiceBus.md

----
-title: Guide for migrating to Azure.Messaging.ServiceBus from WindowsAzure.ServiceBus | Microsoft Docs
-description: How to use geographical regions to fail over and disaster recovery in Azure Service Bus ms.topic: article ms.date: 10/27/2022
----

 # Guide for migrating to Azure.Messaging.ServiceBus from WindowsAzure.ServiceBus

 This guide is intended to assist in the migration to version 7 of the Service Bus client library [`Azure.Messaging.ServiceBus`](https://www.nuget.org/packages/Azure.Messaging.ServiceBus/) from [`WindowsAzure.ServiceBus`](https://www.nuget.org/packages/WindowsAzure.ServiceBus/).
 It will focus on side-by-side comparisons for similar operations between the two packages.